About Me

 everywhere he went belonged to him!

 Don't worry.
 I'm not reviving this moribund blog.
-But I'm not giving it a coup de grace either.
+But not giving it a coup de grace either.

 Last time I saw him was at Rough Trade East in London, what three or four years ago: and I curse myself for missing him on many other occasions at easy to reach locations.
 On that evening, where he was talking about his days on the publication of his sort-of autobiography - titled, in a wry tribute to Mark E Smith - "I Am Damo Suzuki".